 We’ve not had medical coverage for about 7 years.

-So when I read about alternative medicine like essential oils, I wondered.
+So when I read about alternative methods in strengthening our immune system and well-being like essential oils, I wondered.

 I also wonder if we have become so dependent on doctors that we forget to look for ways to heal ourselves naturally.